-Prior to October 1 of each year, ATI compiles this Report based on crime, arrest and referral information obtained from local law enforcement agencies and as reported to Campus Director Sal Younis, who also serves as the Campus Security Authority, and can be reached at (702) 658-7900, syounis@atitraining.edu, 5150 S. Decatur Blvd., Las Vegas, NV 89118.
-Alen Babayan, Associate School Director, serves as the Title IX Coordinator and can be reached at (702) 658-7900, ababayan@atitraining.edu, 5150 S. Decatur Blvd., Las Vegas, NV 89118.
+Prior to October 1 of each year, ATI compiles this Report based on crime, arrest and referral information obtained from local law enforcement agencies and as reported to Campus Director Alen Babayan, who also serves as the Title IX Coordinator and Campus Security Authority.
+Alen Babayan can be reached at (702) 658-7900, ababayan@atitraining.edu, 5150 S. Decatur Blvd., Las Vegas, NV 89118.
 All crime statistics contained in this Report are for Clery Act reportable crimes occurring on ATI's campus, as defined by 34 C.F.R. § 668.46(a), and on public property, including thoroughfares, streets, sidewalks, and parking facilities, within the campus or immediately adjacent to or accessible from the campus.
 ATI's physical campus includes a building with approximately 77,000 square feet, and the surrounding parking lot designated for campus use, located at 5150 S. Decatur Blvd., Las Vegas, NV 89118.
 The Report also includes ATI's current policies required pursuant to the current version of 34 C.F.R. § 668.46 and the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act), as amended by the Violence Against Women Reauthorization Act of 2013 (VAWA), Pub.
 Law 113-4.